Home » Civic Society

 Civic Society activities

-Your Civic Society is, or has been, involved in a number of important aspects of Bollington life:
+Your Civic Society is, or has been, involved in, as well as the planning items above, a number of important aspects of Bollington life:

 St John’s Church

 A plan was put to the Church authorities by a local developer, Simply Group, and they agreed to sell on that basis.
 The Civic Society was concerned on a number of matters but since seeing the full plans and heard the developer’s intentions we withdrew our objections.
-The full plans were approved and development is supposed to be going ahead.
-However, nothing has happened for at least twelve years, although the developer continues to assure us that they “… will be starting soon.”!
+The full plans were approved in 2010 and development was supposed to be going ahead.
+However, nothing has happened for many years, although the developer continues to assure us that they “… will be starting soon.”!
+A new planning application has been submitted in January 2026.
 A page is devoted to this.

 Bollington Tourism – Destination Bollington!